 During the Eurovision finals, the watching audience is much larger and differently composed.
 Traditional serial contest winners from Western Europe tend to perform better during the Eurovision contest proper.
 That said, the semi-finals still provide valuable insights into the capabilities and potentials of various Eurovision contestants.
 While reviewing Eurovision betting odds, remember that two of the most important parts of betting are gamesmanship and having fun.
 While winning is important, you should place every bet with a clear plan for moving forward if the bet fails.
 With a backup plan and the right attitude, comparing Eurovision odds and placing bets is a safe and truly enriching experience.

-This page is also available in azerbaijani, belgian french, czech, danish, dutch, estonian, finnish, german, greek, hungarian, italian, latvian, lithuanian, norwegian, polish, portuguese, romanian, russian, serbian, slovenian, spanish, swedish and turkish.
+This page is also available in azerbaijani, belgian french, chinese, czech, danish, dutch, estonian, filipino, finnish, german, greek, hindi, hungarian, italian, japanese, latvian, lithuanian, malay, norwegian, polish, portuguese, romanian, russian, serbian, slovenian, spanish, swedish and turkish.